The Books: “One” (Richard Bach)

-And then there are moments – strange moments – where it’s almost as though life becomes a literary conceit.
-LIke, if you made it up – you would be accused of being simplistic.
-Like the first thing this man said to me was, “Are you waiting for someone?”
-He meant it in a very prosaic way, and he meant it literally.
-I was standing on a sidewalk, looking back and forth … and he wondered if I was waiting for somone.
-But in the context of what eventually happened between us – the fact that his first words to me were “Are you waiting for someone” – take on a huge meaning.
-I didn’t know him at all.
-We had never spoken.
-He came right up to me and said, “Are you waiting for someone?”
-Naturally, he just wanted to talk to me.
-That was his opening line.
+And then there are moments – strange moments – where it’s almost as though life is a literary conceit.
+If you made it up, you would be accused of being simplistic.
+For example, the first thing this man said to me was, “Are you waiting for someone?”
+He meant it in a matter-of-fact way.
+I was standing on a sidewalk, looking back and forth … and he asked if I was waiting for someone.
+In the context of what eventually happened between us, his initial question takes on huge meaning.
+We had never spoken before.
+Naturally, he saw me and just wanted to talk to me.
+It was his opening line.
 It’s weird, that’s all.
-Just weird.
-It turns out that I WAS waiting for someone, in a metaphorical way – I was waiting for HIM – and I actually (no word of a lie) had a sense of that in that moment.
-My impulse (and I have the diary entry of that moment to prove it) was to say, jokingly, “Yeah.
+It turns out I WAS waiting for someone, in a big picture way.
+I was waiting for HIM.
+(Unfortunately.)
+No word of a lie, I actually had a sense of that at the time.
+My impulse (I have the diary entry to prove it) was to respond to his question, jokingly, with “Yeah.
 You.”
-These things happen.
-And I do believe that in that moment we were tapping into the future – just a bit.
-Just a bit.
-It was prophetic.

 Excerpt from One – by Richard Bach.